6rayWa1cher/bar-counter-discordbot/README.md

 # bar-counter-discordbot
-This bot allows you to drink your mates in discord-chat :D
+This bot allows you to drink your mates in your discord-chat :D
 Built using Python, discord.py and peewee.

 ## Concept